Propagation of intense squeezed vacuum light in non-linear media

-After being generated, the harmonic radiation propagates through the gas medium before reaching the detector.~To account for this process, we incorporate on-axis propagation in our calculations, assuming that the initial state of the $q$th harmonic order is given by the post-HHG state $\hat{\rho}_q(t)$~\cite{Gorlach_NatPhys-HHG-BSV_2023,Javier_PRL-BSV_2025}.
-Under strong BSV driving, the state of the $q$th harmonic can be approximated by the mixed state $\hat{\rho}_q = \int \dd E Q(E) \dyad{\chi_q(E)}$, where $\chi(E)$ represents a coherent state of amplitude $\chi_q$ when the process is driven by the field $E(t)$~\cite{Javier_PRL-BSV_2025, stammer_weak_2025}.
+To account for propagation of the harmonic emission to the detector, we take advantage of the fact that, under strong BSV driving, the microscopic state of the $q$th harmonic can be approximated by the mixed state $\hat{\rho}_q = \int \dd E Q(E) \dyad{\chi_q(E)}$, where $\chi_{q}(E)$ represents a coherent state of amplitude $\chi_q$ when the process is driven by the field $E(t)$~\cite{Gorlach_NatPhys-HHG-BSV_2023,Javier_PRL-BSV_2025}.
+Then, we incorporate on-axis propagation of these states in our calculations, and find that the intensity of the $q$th harmonic mode at time $t$ and position $z$ after propagation reads